There's a lot of talk in the press about government thoughts on maistream inclusion. And a lot of responses on social media.

 A teacher would need to bookmark a number of pages to be able to find resources to cover the whole curriculum.

 The problem with this approach is that it leads to a LOT of repeated content.
-It is a waste of resources to have to update the same information on every page.

 Nothing is obvious until you see it, of course.
 I realised that we need 2 types of content, which can, in some cases, be displayed together.